Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Proof of Lemma : Lower bound on mutual information I() for Gaussian prior over thetav

 Here, $|\cdot|$ is used to denote the determinant of a matrix.
-Inequality $(i)$ follows from the fact that the determinant of a matrix is the product of eigenvalues and its trace is the sum of eigenvalues, and a subsequent application of AM $\geq$ GM inequality, while $(ii)$ follows from \eqref{eq:bayes_error_decomposition_about_ML_estimator}.
+Inequality $\mathrm{(i)}$ follows from the fact that the determinant of a matrix is the product of eigenvalues and its trace is the sum of eigenvalues, along with a subsequent application of AM $\geq$ GM inequality, while $\mathrm{(ii)}$ follows from eq. \eqref{eq:bayes_error_decomposition_about_ML_estimator}.
 So, \eqref{eq:lower_bound_MI_chain_of_inequalities} boils down to,

 From Lemmas \ref{lem:entropy_ML_estimator} and \ref{lem:squared_error_ML_estimator}, we get,